 The back-up of trusted investment advisers will also be important, to review and advise on this type of investment strategy, as well as monitor ongoing adherence to the client’s wishes.
 This will ensure that trustees and beneficiaries are sure they are investing not only in line with their “moral compass”, but also maximising potential returns.

-Chris Howard is a financial planner at Tavistock Law, the Law Society’s partner for financial advice and investment management.
+Chris Howard is a financial planner at Tavistock Law.